MadMatt34/ha-monitoring/README.md

   - Devices count: Disabled devices are excluded.
   - Entities count: Disabled entities, script entities, and automation entities are excluded.
   - Database Size: Only the standard installation using SQLite is supported.
+- **Low Battery Sensor:** The scan relies on entities of type `sensor` with the `battery` device class.\
+When a device exposes multiple battery sensors, the device is reported once using its lowest battery level.

 ### 🚫 Details on Free-text Exclusions